frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 <center><img src="\img\design-guide\stage1b\gears\simpleGears.gif" style="width:40%"></center>
 <center>*A simple animation of two gears meshing.
 Notice that meshed gears will spin in opposite directions.*</center>

 In order to change the torque and speed from the input to output, different sized gears must be used.
-The ratio of the size of the two gears determines how the torque and speed are modified.
-This ratio is called the **Gear Ratio**, which is the ratio of the number of teeth between two gears.
-It is typically written as `n:m`, where `m` is the number of rotations of the output for `n` rotations of the input.
+For gear transmissions, the gear ratio is the number of teeth on the output gear to the number of teeth on the input gear.
+This ratio is the mechanical advantage of the system.
+Note that meshed gears will spin in opposite directions.

-<center>**Changing Speed and Torque**</center>
+<center>**Changing Speed and Torque with Gears**</center>
 <!-- Slideshow container -->
 <div class="slideshow-container">